 The Iranian wedding

-The wedding traditions according to Iranian culture
+The Iranian wedding traditions

 Then there is the hana-bandan ceremony, bachelor and bachelorette party in the house of the newlyweds, in the presence of the youngest: the hands of the spouses and guests are painted with henna and the celebrations continue until late.
 The phase preceding that of the wedding is the preparation of the wedding trousseau, consisting of furnishings and household items necessary for the life of two or three people.